 For gravimetric, the process is similar but measured by weight of eluent captured in a tared container.

-These tedious, time consuming but critical process repeats over and over until a standard deviation can be calculated.
-Moreover, solvent evaporation collected in a graduated cylinder can throw off readings.
+This tedious, time consuming but critical process repeats over and over until a standard deviation can be calculated.
+Moreover, solvent evaporation collected in a graduated cylinder or on a balance can throw off readings.
 Operator-to-operator variability in reading the meniscus position in the graduated cylinder has a negative impact on reproducibility.

 How a Digital HPLC Flow Meter Works

 Contrast this laborious and error-prone approach with the FlowCal 5000 digital liquid flowmeter offered by Tovatech.
-Compact, portable and lightweight, it operates on the volumetric method and function by taking repeated and accurate measurements of the time it takes a solvent to pass through a small diameter tube.
+Compact, portable and lightweight, it operates on the volumetric method and functions by taking repeated and accurate measurements of the time it takes a solvent to fill a small diameter tube.
 These digital flow meter measurements are far more reproducible than manual measurements.

 Here is a sequence of operation that typically takes less than a minute for each reading:

-- When solvent enters the base of the flow meter the meniscus passes an optical sensor that activates a timer.
+- When solvent enters the inlet pipe at the base of the flow meter the meniscus passes an optical sensor that activates a timer.